EGL Group Modern Slavery and Human Trafficking

 EGL Group Modern Slavery Position Statement

 The EGL Group strongly opposes any form of modern slavery and it is committed to ensuring there is no modern slavery and human trafficking in any part of its business or in its supply chain.
-Our endeavour and approach to meeting this commitment is demonstrated by our adherence over the last 12 months to the following methods of working.
+The endeavour and approach to meeting this commitment is demonstrated by an adherence over the last 12 months to the following methods of working.

 EGL Group Modern Slavery Strategy - Stronger Together (S2G)